A guide to booster shot policies at New York theatres

 What New York theatres are requiring booster shots?

-Below are listed all New York theatres with booster shot requirements to attend performances.
-This article will be continually updated as theatres announce or change their requirements in light of the Omicron variant or other changes to the state of the pandemic in New York City.
+Most New York theatres have removed their booster shot requirements to attend performances.
+This article will be continually updated if theatres announce or change their requirements in response to changes to the state of the pandemic in New York City.